uohack/web-basics/README.md

 ### Introducing: A metaphor

-Ok, so everyone has their own metaphor for web development.
+Ok, so, everyone has their own metaphor for web development.
 I like the house metaphor.
 If it works for you, go with it, if not, don't worry about it.

 In this metaphor, a website is a house and HTML is the bare bones of the house.
 We're talking studs and drywall.
 No sink, maybe a front door, no carpet.
 Really just the structure, enough to say, "Ya, that's kind of like a house."

 As you saw in the examples, HTML is just the bare bones of a website.
 There's no design, no decoration, no fun buttons or animations.
 It's just the structured content in Times New Roman.
 Sure the headlines may be bigger, but that doesn't mean it looks good.
-The drywall in a house looks good but it still needs some pictures or something.
+The drywall in a house is clean but it still needs some decorations to look good.
 Now, let's take a look about getting some decorations on the walls with CSS.

 # CSS (Cascading Style Sheets)

-Ok, HTML is great and all but let's get into styling the site.
-That's where CSS comes into view.
-CSS controls the vast majority of the design in a web page.
+HTML is great and all but let's get into styling the site.
+CSS controls the  majority of design in a web page.
 We're talking fonts, colors, size, shape, etc.

-It's important to note: Without any HTML, CSS is worthless.
+*Note: Without any HTML, CSS is worthless.
 And without any CSS, HTML is pretty worthless.
-The two work together to provide a positive user experience.
+The two work together to provide a positive user experience.*

 Let's jump right into some code.